vijeta-1709/Learning-SQL/README.md

 Definition:

 Duplicate job listings are defined as two job listings within the same company that share identical titles and descriptions.

+Problem 9:
+Assume you're given the tables containing completed trade orders and user details in a Robinhood trading system.

+Write a query to retrieve the top three cities that have the highest number of completed trade orders listed in descending order.
+Output the city name and the corresponding number of completed trade orders.